 It's easy to get overwhelmed searching for the right alcohol or drug addiction treatment near Butetown.
 But answers *are* available.

-What Exactly Happens During Rehab Butetown?
+What Happens In Addiction Rehab Butetown?

 Usually, private rehab is a 3-stage overall phase of initial detox, clinical assistance for underlying psychological addiction disorders, followed by aftercare, which includes future help and services.

 Over the first seven days in alcohol/drug rehab you should expect the following…

 The first 7 days are usually spent completing physical detox, resting more than normal, and following advice for prescribed medication.

 This initial detox period, along with the history of addiction of the individual, can vary in length from one person to another, depending on frequency, recency, and amount of use.

 Once the first week in rehab is over, you should expect…

 Upon completing your detox, you’ll be in the safe hands of the clinicians who will guide you through the therapeutic process.
 You may find yourself in individual counselling sessions or in group Behavioural Therapy, which seeks to help you understand the reasons for your addiction.